Los Angeles County tightens COVID-19 restrictions | WSGW 790 AM & 100.5 FM

 If the five-day average of COVID-19 cases hits 4,000 or more, or hospitalizations increase to more than 1,750 a day, the county will shut down all outdoor and indoor dining.

-On Tuesday, the county reported 2,301 new cases of COVID-19, pushing the county total to date past 344,500.
-There were 1,126 people hospitalized for COVID-19 in the county as of Tuesday.
+On Tuesday, LA county reported 2,301 new cases of COVID-19, pushing the county total to date past 344,500.
+There were 1,126 people hospitalized for COVID-19 in LA as of Tuesday.
 The weekly average of daily COVID-19 cases was 1,171 on November 1, and by November 14, it had more than doubled to 2,406, according to county data.

-Dr. Barbara Ferrer, the county’s director of public health, said that Los Angeles County “is at a critical moment to save lives and curb the spread of COVID-19.”
+Dr. Barbara Ferrer, the county’s director of public health, said that LA County “is at a critical moment to save lives and curb the spread of COVID-19.”

 “I urge our residents, businesses and community leaders to heed this warning and follow these heightened safeguards so that additional restrictions do not need to be imposed,” Ferrer said.
 “We are so grateful that many of our residents are wearing face coverings, keeping physically distanced and avoiding gathering with people they don’t live with, but we need everyone to do their part and follow these measures.
 Lives and livelihoods are at stake and our entire community will be affected by our collective action if we do the right thing.”